Vaince-Talal/Movie_Recommender/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Remembering Feautures
-- [x] Upload to Heroku
+- [x] Create the Recommender script
-- [ ] Create Expletives Categories
+- [ ] Scrape letmewatch website to find the movie links
-    - [ ] Ban Users after a certain amount of Explict Words

 <p align="right">(<a href="#readme-top">back to top</a>)</p>